 In 1933 she married Imre Patai, a physicist and pianist.
 They had a baby boy, who died within two weeks of birth.
 A picture of the infant remained on her bedside table the rest of her life.

-At the urging of her husband, in 1937, she entered the International Chopin Piano Competition in Warsaw and won fifth prize.
+At the urging of her husband, in 1937, she entered the Chopin Competition in Warsaw and won fifth prize.

 When the Nazis invaded Hungary in 1944, she participated in the Resistance, often dressed as a prostitute in seductive clothes and heavy makeup, calling herself Maryushka.
 She had many dangerous escapes and was nearly killed in the bombings.
 She never returned to Germany.